Postgraduate

 Curriculum and Residency Rotations

 The Royal College of Physicians and Surgeons of Canada requires that all psychiatry residents must have “some experience” in developmental disabilities.
-At Western University, it is a requirement that all psychiatry residents spend at least two weeks on a rotation specific to developmental disabilities.
+At Western University, it is a requirement that all psychiatry residents spend at least two weeks (up to 6 months) on a rotation specific to developmental disabilities.
+Beyond that opportunities for electives in 4th or 5th year are also available.
+Child psychiatry fellows can also spend time in our program.

-Additionally, psychiatry residents receive lectures in developmental disabilities during their PGY-3 lecture series in addition to seminar on the clinical assessment of people with developmental disabilities as part of the interviewing skills course.
+Additionally, psychiatry residents receive lectures in developmental disabilities during their PGY-3 lecture series.

-Pediatric residents also receive teaching and supervision regarding developmental disabilities during their rotations at the Child and Parent Resource Institute (CPRI).
+Pediatric residents also receive teaching and supervision regarding developmental disabilities during their rotations at the Child and Parent Resource Institute (CPRI) and Children's hospital.

 Elective rotations in developmental disabilities are available to family medicine residents.